swiftlang/swift/README.md

   [How to Submit Your First Pull Request guide](/docs/HowToGuides/FirstPullRequest.md).
 - Building the compiler as a one-off: See our [Getting Started guide][].
 - Building a toolchain as a one-off: Follow the [Getting Started guide][] up until the "Building the project" section.
-After that, follow the instructions in the [Swift Toolchains](#swift-toolchains) section below.

 We also have an [FAQ](/docs/HowToGuides/FAQ.md) that answers common questions.